 The speaking component assesses candidates use of spoken English.
 Every test is recorded.
-Speaking is also one of the interesting modules of the IELTS test in which you don’t need to write anything and read anything.
+Speaking is also one of the interesting modules of the IELTS test in which you do not need to write or read anything.
 It tests your speaking level how much you able to speak the English language.
 It seems like an interview in which examiner will ask you the number of questions around 15-20 minutes.
 The speaking module has three parts:

-Part 1 –( INTRODUCTION) the examiner will ask general questions about yourself and a range of familiar topics, (e.g home, family, work, studies likes ,dislikes and interests) this part lasts between four and five minutes and number of questions vary.
+Part 1 –( INTRODUCTION) the examiner will ask general questions about yourself and a range of familiar topics, (e.g home, family, work, studies likes, dislikes and interests) this part lasts between four and five minutes and the number of questions varies.

 Part 3 –(FOLLOW UP QUESTIONS) A candidate will be asked further questions related to the topic of Part 2.
-These will give you the opportunity to discuss more abstract ideas and issues.
+These will allow you to discuss more abstract ideas and issues.
 This part of the test lasts between four and five minutes.